All films screened at the festival, if not originally in English, have English subtitles.

-Best Music (Fred Emory Smith) - Burbank International Film Festival, 2019
+Best Music - Burbank International Film Festival, 2019

-Best Direction (Tomasz Szafranski) and Best Actress (Weronika Kaczmarczyk) - Cinefantasy International Fantastic Film Festival, São Paulo, Brazil, 2019
+Best Director and Best Actress (Weronika Kaczmarczyk) - Cinefantasy International Fantastic Film Festival, São Paulo, Brazil, 2019

-Children Jury Award - Professional Jury Honourable Mention - Kinolub Children and Youth Film Festival, Rzeszów, Poland, 2019
+Children Jury Award - Professional Jury Honorable Mention - Kinolub Children and Youth Film Festival, Rzeszów, Poland, 2019

 Two teenagers, Franek and Izka, punch a hole to another dimension and accidentally let in Rock’n’Roll Eddie – a fugitive from a mysterious realm of Oblivio hunted down by the ruthless Head-hunters.
 If the kids want to save him, they need to find a way to send Eddie back before the Head-hunters catch him and punish for escaping.